-Take A Break Is All About Goal Reactivation
+Taking A Break Is All About Goal Reactivation

 For as many days as you can manage.
 Better yet, disconnect from email and social media.
 If you can handle it, if your life will allow, feel free to spend at least 6 hours a day with your smartphone no less than 6 feet from you.
 Leave it on a table in another room (with the volume on).
 Or, in your home office.
-On a menu desk.
+On another desk.
 Somewhere other than your hand, pocket, lap, ear, body.

 Decrease the noise in your life.

 It’s not always as simple as driving home to disconnect and recharge these days.
 When I’m on an extended break (and I’m about to be on a two week holiday!)
 I make the mistake, time and again, of setting too many expectations of myself.
 I WILL read all of those books!
 I WILL read that report!
-I WILL nap everyday!
+I WILL nap every day!
 I WILL eat my weight in cookies!

 I usually only succeed at the last two.
 Sometimes the others.

-This cute little article from the Harvard Business Review talks a bit about mental fatigue and why we should take breaks throughout the day, but I’m advocating for something larger: a full on multi-day sloth-fest.
+This cute little article from the Harvard Business Review talks a bit about mental fatigue and why we should take breaks throughout the day, but I’m advocating for something larger: a full-on multi-day sloth-fest.